-The school media center (library) houses several thousand books for students and staff to check out weekly.
+The school media center (library) is open from 8:50 a.m. to 3:45 p.m. daily.
+It houses thousands of books for students and staff to check out weekly.
 Books must be returned in order to check out additional book selections.
-If books are lost or damaged, students are responsible for the replacement cost.
-Book fines/replacements will be added to student fees.
+If books are lost or damaged, the cost for replacement must be paid.